Note: Updated on Aug 28, 2023 / י׳ אלול תשפ״ג to cover later changes in the KosherJava zmanim library to support astronomical chatzos calculation.

 - Halfway between sunrise and sunset (or variations on this, such as halfway between alos and tzais).

 Although these events happen in close proximity to each other, they do not happen at the same time as we will explain in this article.
 While they generally occur within the span of half of a minute and the difference is therefore halachically almost insignificant, the point of this article is to understand the exact definition of chatzos.

 Is Calculating Chatzos As Half of the Day Close Enough?

-Currently the KosherJava Zmanim library calculates chatzos as halfway between sunrise and sunset.
-This was done for simplicity and technical reasons.
+Currently (as of the zmanim library v2.5.0 release) the KosherJava Zmanim library calculates chatzos as astronomical chatzos described in the first definition above.
+Prior to this release, for simplicity and practicality it was calculated as halfway between sunrise and sunset.
 Rabbi Yehuda Burstein in his זמנים כהלכתם / Zmanim Kehilchasam 7th edition vol. 2 פ״ו ס״ד defines chatzos:

 חצות היום הוא הרגע בו השמש נמצאת באמצע הרקיע ממש – בראש גובה קשת מהלכה היומי ממזרח למערב. … חישוב זמן זה הוא פשוט – דהוא במחצית הזמן שבין רגע הנץ המישורי לבין רגע השקיעה המישורית באותו מקום באותו יום.